sekar-p/ml_course/Midterm_project/README.md

-# Classify the Mushroom where its edible or not
+# Classify the Mushroom whether its edible or not

 Dataset downloaded from https://archive.ics.uci.edu/ml/datasets/Mushroom